New standards limit the “smoothing” of revenue and income in long-term service contracts

 Investors pay much closer attention to recurring revenues, often highly prized by the investment community for providing predictable profits.

-For example, if you were running a retail store, any revenue would immediately show up in your income statement and the cost of the good.
+For example, if you were running a retail store, any revenue would immediately show up in your income statement and the cost of the goods.
 But you must go through the revenue recognition process in a business where the customer is charged upfront for an extended benefit per d.
 Examples of comprehensive benefits include:

 - Paying in advance for an airplane ticket